AY2324-IFS4205-T1/DRCKBankingSystem/generate_data/README.md

 # Warnings
 General:
 * Assumes that id in django.auth_user starts from 1 (can be modified)
-* Assumes all auth_users are customers regardless of type
 * Number of auth_users and transactions must be modified in the code
 * Due to primary key concerns, try to run script only once or clear database using delete.sql before running agian